 Michael Wang is an Argonne National Laboratory Distinguished Fellow, Senior Scientist, the Director of the Systems Assessment Center, and interim director of the Energy Systems and Infrastructure Analysis division.
 He has been with Argonne since 1993.
 Dr. Wang’s research areas include:

 - Evaluation of energy and environmental impacts of vehicle technologies, transportation fuels, and energy systems

 - Assessment of the market potentials of new vehicle and fuel technologies

 - Examination of transportation development trends in emerging economies

-Jointly, Dr. Wang is a faculty associate in the Energy Policy Institute at the University of Chicago and a senior fellow in the Northwestern Argonne Institute of Science and Engineering of Northwestern University.
-He is a fellow of the Society of Automotive Engineers.
+Jointly, Dr. Wang is faculty associate at Consortium for Advanced Science and Engineering at the University of Chicago and a senior fellow in the Northwestern Argonne Institute of Science and Engineering of Northwestern University.
+He is a fellow of the International Society of Automotive Engineers.
 He is an associate editor of Biotechnology for Biofuels and on the editorial boards of Automotive Innovation, Frontiers of Energy and Power Engineering in China, and Mitigation and Adaptation Strategies for Global Changes.
-He has more than 270 publications.
+He has more than 300 publications.